hunterhector/EvmEval/README.md

 Use the example shell scripts "example_run.sh" to perform all the above steps in the sample documents, if success, you will find scoring results in the example_data directory

+Most utility code can be found in the util directory.

 Naming Convention
 -------------------